KrzysztofPrzygoda/docs/linux/ssl/ssl-guide.md

 ### 4. Add your CA to OS database
 Now you need to add myCA.pem certificate to your OS collection of Trusted Root Certification Authorities (TRCA).

-Bear in mind that some apps (e.g. Firefox browser) may hold their own (independent to OS) TRCA database.
+Bear in mind that some apps (e.g. Firefox browser) may hold their own (OS independent) TRCA database.

 #### Windows
 Follow [Microsoft instruction](https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate):